John Thornton's Home Page

 St Mary’s Church Hall Totnes (Behind 9 High Street)

-This six session course expands material I presented at the recent Consciousness Café talk: What on Earth does Artificial Intelligence have to do with Consciousness?
-For those who did not attend, you can watch the talk here: TALK VIDEO and the question and answer session here: Q&A VIDEO.
+This six session course expanded on material presented at the Consciousness Café talk on 27th September 2024: What on Earth does Artificial Intelligence have to do with Consciousness?
+You can watch that talk here: TALK VIDEO and the question and answer session here: Q&A VIDEO.

 Saturday October 19th